Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 How you are breaking down the project and who is responsible for which parts.

 A timeline with expected completion dates of parts of the project.
 (CHANGE THIS!!!!!)

+1. Grid, block, and generate by Friday, 5/23
+2. Fall by Monday 5/26
+3. Clear, keyPressed by Wed 5/28
+4. Rotation by Fri 5/30
+5. Other features